AndrewPrifer/theminator/README.md

 #### Return value

 An enhanced object of the same shape.
 Color values are wrapped with [chroma-js](https://gka.github.io/chroma.js).
-Dimension values are replaced with an object of the shape `{ css: string, value: number, unit: string }`.
+Dimension values are replaced with an object of the shape `{ css: string, number: number, unit: string }`.
 If a value is not valid, the function throws.

 ### `decorateColors(colors)`